8 Annoying Things About Being a Left Handed Guitarist

 5. Left Handed Guitars Cost More!

-That’s right folks.
-On top of these guitars being harder to find, and coming in less colors, some brands even have the cheek to dump a 10-15% upcharge on southpaw models.
-Well that’s just the icing on the cake isn’t it!?
+On top of these guitars being harder to find, as well as being available in fewer colors, some brands even have the cheek to dump a 10-15% upcharge on southpaw models.
+Well that’s just the icing on the cake, isn’t it!?

 Left Handed Guitars Cost More

-To be fair, there are plenty of companies out there who don’t upcharge for lefties.
+To be fair, there are plenty of companies out there that don’t upcharge for lefties.
 So if this bothers you, support the brands who support us.

 6. The Great Second Hand Hunt

-If the guitar you’re after is discontinued you could potentially be in for a very, very long wait to get one.
-Looking for a used left handed guitar can genuinely be like searching for a needle in a haystack.
+If the guitar you’re after is discontinued you could potentially be in for a very, very long wait to find one.
+Looking for a used left handed guitar can genuinely be akin to searching for a needle in a haystack.

 When I was a young shredder, my dream guitar was the super rare Ibanez RG3120L Prestige.
 In what must have been an entire year of scouring eBay, I think I spotted one.
 It was overpriced.
 And slightly damaged.
 And in another continent.
 And the seller wouldn’t ship internationally.

 Sometimes endlessly trawling eBay and the like is the only option.
-But hey, when you finally find what you’re after it often feels like you’ve just won the lottery.
+But hey, when you finally stumble across (and win!) the guitar you’ve been coveting it often feels like you’ve just won the lottery.

 Treasure Hunt

-Better get used to setting up those custom search alerts ;) Find out how to use smart searches to find the hidden lefty guitars on eBay with our guide.
+Better get used to setting up those custom search alerts!
+Find out how to use smart searches to find the hidden lefty guitars with my eBay guide.

 Saved eBay Searches